Gap insurance is an option for anyone with a valuable car that’s likely to have dropped in value quite a bit since it was obtained.

 You purchase a new car from a dealer for £10,000.
 A year or two later you crash your car and your insurer declares it as a total loss (also known as being written off).
 Your insurer pays you £7,000 — the value of your car at the time of your claim.
-If you took out a gap insurance policy this will pay the difference between the insurance payout and the value of the car (whether that’s the value of the car at the time of purchase or at the time of taking out the policy will depend on the type of cover).
+If you want a little extra protection, buying gap insurance will ensure you don’t lose the extra money, £3,000 in our example.
+However, it’s not a substitute for a standard car insurance policy, which you’re still legally obliged to take out.

 There are three types of gap insurance.
-Learn about each one and decide which type of cover best suits your needs.
+We’ve outlined these below so you can decide which type of cover might best suits your needs:

-Return to value (RTV) insurance: This type of policy covers the difference between what the insurer pays and the value of your car when you took out the gap insurance.
-When you take out a return to value policy the gap insurer will value your car and this will be the figure they use when calculating a payout.
+Return to value (RTV) insurance: This type of policy covers the difference between what the insurer pays and the value of your car when you take out the gap insurance.
+When you take out a return to value policy the gap insurer will value your car and this will be the figure used when calculating a pay-out.

-Vehicle replacement insurance: As the name suggests, vehicle replacement cover will provide you with a payout to replace your car with a brand new car of the same make, model and specification, even if the price for a new car has increased since you originally bought the car.
+Vehicle replacement insurance: As the name suggests, vehicle replacement cover will provide you with a pay-out to replace your car with a brand-new car of the same make, model and specification, even if the price of this new car has increased since you originally bought yours.